 There is no Reason to Journey Alone

-It has been three years since I underwent a complicated surgery to remove my esophagus.
+It has been over ten years since I underwent a complicated surgery to remove my esophagus.
 For reasons that no one could explain, a cancerous tumor had been growing in the upper region of my digestive tract.
 Swallowing was difficult, with food involuntarily regurgitating on the occasions when the cancer caused it to stick in the quickly narrowing passageway.

 The surgery radically reconfigured my anatomy.
 My stomach would no longer be a reservoir for holding food as it digested, slowly releasing the contents to the small intestine where precious nutrients could be absorbed.
 Something needed to replace the diseased esophagus, so the stomach was stretched up to act as a tube, hand stitched to the bit of esophagus that remained.
 The small intestine was pressed into new service, now acting like a stomach for me.